aolney/sphero-mindwave-demo/README.md

 It may help to [add your user to the dialout group](https://github.com/aolney/sphero.js).

-The demo referenced below is used as a shell.
+The demo referenced below is used as a shell and has instructions for building/running the project.

 **TODO: Cleaning out unused UI**